neex/http2smugl/README.md

 This subcommand tries to detect the HTTP request smuggling using various techniques.
 To use it, just run `http2smugl detect [HTTPS URL]`.

-The command will report only if it could detect that the server parses a smuggled header.
+The command will output something only if it could detect that the server parses a smuggled header.
 To understand what does it mean, please read the corresponding section.

 ### Known false-positives

-In this section I describe some cases when the tool says the responses are "distinguishable", but no vulnerability could exist.
+In this section, I describe some cases when the tool says the responses are "distinguishable", but no vulnerability could exist.

 #### ELB

 Amazon's Elastic Load Balancer implements multiple mitigations from HTTP Request Smuggling.
-While not all of them reject the request by default, ELB won't reuse a connection after sending a request with "suspicious" headers, thus an actual attack is not possible.
+While not all of them reject the request by default, ELB won't reuse a connection after sending a request with "suspicious" headers.
+Thus an actual attack is not possible.

 To detect you're dealing with ELB, you can use the `Server` response header.
 If it's filtered out, you can send a request with `content__length` header (note two underscores) and value -1: if it's 400, it's probably ELB or other WAF (see below).